 We came away from Kings Lock Chandlery at 14:00 after having all FL's mechanical bits serviced a little lighter in the wallet but glad she has a clean bill of health.
 Steve Wedgewood remarked how good FL was looking for her 6 years.
 As well as the servicing, Steve had a look at the galley grill which Sue has named 'Heartbreak Grill' as it won't stay alight, Steve adjusted the thermal something or other which should help but we need a new thermal thingy fitted to be sure it's corrected.
 We will get this done another day as we are not waiting around for a parts delivery.

 Immediately leaving the boatyard we took a sharp left on to the Wardle Canal the shortest canal on the system terminating at Wardle Lock 154 feet later where the Shropshire Union Canal (Middlewich Branch) begins.

-Its a pleasant cruise out of Middlewich past some very smart property to Stanthorne Lock where we had to wait for awhile as engineers were trying to remove a blockage from a weir.
-It was a very hot afternoon and the two men were sweating in all their safety gear including life belts, they were very grateful of the cool bottles of water we provided for them.
+Its a pleasant cruise out of Middlewich past some very smart property to Stanthorne Lock where we had to wait for a while as engineers were trying to remove a blockage from a weir.
+It was a very hot afternoon and the two men were sweating in all their safety gear including life belts, they were very grateful for the cool bottles of water we provided for them.